A Day in the Life of a Blogger

 5:15 am – Wake up.
 Fill up a glass of water and turn on my laptop.
 Do some writing before kids wake up.

 5:55 am – Fix breakfast for everyone (me, Hubs and 2 kids).
 Get kids up at 6:10 and 6:20.
 These have proven to be the best times for us to get 9-year-old on bus at 7:05 and 4-year-old out the door by 7:30.

-6:25 am – While kids are eating breakfast and getting ready for school, I check my email, do some morning pinning for Reveal Natural Health, scroll through my Bloglovin’ feed to find shareable content, get dressed, make the bed, help kids get ready for school and Hubs for work.
+6:25 am – While kids are eating breakfast and getting ready for school, I check my email, do some morning pinning for Choosing Real, scroll through my Bloglovin’ feed to find shareable content, get dressed, make the bed, help kids get ready for school and Hubs for work.

 7:30 am – Take youngest to preschool.

 8:00 am – Return home.
 Fill coffee cup and sit down on couch to work on my to-do list.
 My husband makes a pot of coffee every morning before he goes to work and leaves some for me.